-Each school may enter one team consisting of two or three students.
+Each school may enter two teams consisting of no more than three students per team.
 Each team member must be a law student pursuing a Juris Doctor degree.
 All team members are not required to participate in the oral argument; however, team members who participate in the oral argument must participate in preparing and writing the Competition brief.
 If an uneven number of teams enters the Competition, the Moot Court Board will field a team for the preliminary rounds that will be ineligible for advancement.